-Former Wildcat teams up with Markey experts to beat rare cancer
+Former Wildcat teams up with UK HealthCare to beat rare cancer

 When Todd Svoboda felt a bump on the side of his right knee, he assumed it was a tennis injury, something he could clear up with a trip to a sports medicine doctor.

 Svoboda, the hulking 6-foot-8-inch former walk-on UK basketball player – who was scarcely used but universally adored by the Big Blue Nation during the 1993 Final Four season – was years removed from his playing days with the Wildcats.
 Still, he maintained an active lifestyle that included competitive tennis, running and weightlifting.
 At age 42, Svoboda was in excellent shape and thought little of the bothersome bump on his knee.

 “I was hoping it was something like a cyst or just an injury from contact that was just inflamed and didn’t go away,” said Svoboda, now 45.

 He scheduled an appointment and had an X-ray at UK Orthopaedics & Sports Medicine.
 When the results of the X-ray came back, Svoboda’s doctors referred him for more tests.
 That’s when he realized that the bump on his knee might be a sign of something more severe.

 Next, Svoboda and his wife, Franci, were seen by Dr. Patrick O’Donnell, an orthopaedic oncologist at the UK Markey Cancer Center.
 As the couple listened to O’Donnell’s assessment, they began to understand the seriousness of Todd’s situation.